Can’t Afford A New Fridge? Here’s Some Advice To Help

 - Make sure to dry out your fridge completely to prevent any humidity or frost build-up.

 - Add all of your food back into your fridge, and you’ll be good to go.

 #2 Try DIY Repairs

 - Sometimes the problem is just in the settings.
-Keep in mind that your fridge has a thermometer that looks a little backwards.
-1 is the warmest setting while the largest number represents the coldest setting.
-Double check that setting before ditching your old fridge
+Keep in mind that your fridge has a thermometer that looks a little backward.
+1 is the warmest setting, while the largest number represents the coldest setting.
+Double-check that setting before ditching your old fridge.

 These are just a few of the most common DIY repairs that you can do on your fridge.
 If the thought of taking your fridge apart and replacing a fan motor is a little daunting, you can always call an expert before buying a new fridge.

 #3 Call an Appliance Repair Technician

 Appliance repair technicians are experts on the fridges of today as well as yesteryear.
 If you can’t afford a new fridge, they will be able to help you with any repair job on your old refrigerator.

 This is typically cheaper than the cost of buying a new fridge outright.
 But, what happens if you call a repair technician and the cost of fixing your fridge is more expensive than buying a new one?
 That’s where our next steps come in.